BeloveDeveloper/FastTalk-Ai/README.md

 # NeuroGram 🧠

-This is my first pet project.
+This is my first pet project for python.
 I aimed to practice and apply the principles of clean architecture.

 ## Technologies Used

 - **Frontend:** Svelte 5
-- **Bot:** Aiogram
+- **Bot:** Aiogram + AiogramDialog
-- **Backend:** FastAPI
+- **Backend:** Python (FastAPI, SqlAlchemy, Dishka)

 ## Installation and Setup